Landy330/KONG-CYPRESS-AUTOMATION-DY/README.md

 3. The CI process of Github Actions still needs to be improved.
 4. Use the coverage statistics plugins of test cases.

-# Thinking
+# Thought
 This assignment was an interesting process of exploration and reflection.

 It was my first time to use the Cypress tool.
 During the coding process, I felt that Cypress is lightweight, convenient, and powerful.
 It is an automated tool that can be quickly used.
 If there had been more time and I had known more about Kong's products, there would have been more for optimizing the code structure and implementation.
-I could have used more advanced features of Cypress, such as custom commands, to better adapt to specific business and improve the speed and stability of writing test cases.
+I could have used more advanced features of Cypress, such as custom commands, to better adapt to specific application and improve the speed and stability of writing test cases.
 Of course, I'm very happy to discuss if there are better suggestions.

 However, in the actual project progress, there were also some challenges.
-For example, with the continuous iterative update of application functions, how to ensure that a large number of test cases can be updated in a timely manner and always keep in line with the latest changes of the application is a problem that urgently needs to be solved.
+For example, with the continuous iterative update of application functions, how to ensure that a large number of test cases can be updated timely and always keep in line with the latest version of the application is a problem that urgently needs to be solved.
 This is also an important reason why many companies cannot persist in maintaining UI automation.

-By the way: The data-testid field is so convenient.
+By the way: The data-testid attribute is so convenient.
 Thanks to the developers.
 And the attribute values of elements are flexible.
 For example, they can just be the ids of data, which greatly improves the efficiency of element location.

+# Version
+v1.0.0